biancarcabral/biancarcabral/README.md

 ### 👋 Hi there, I'm Bianca

- 👨‍💻 Software Engineering Student at the UNOPAR
+ 👨‍💻 Software Engineering Student at the UNOPAR (Brazil)

  🔠 C1 Advanced English Level